ISE-FIZKarlsruhe/researchdatagraph/CGIF/README.md

 Here is [a notebook exploring some of the CVMA data](cvma.ipynb)

+Nice view via the schema.org validator of an entry for the CVMA: https://validator.schema.org/#url=https%3A%2F%2Fcorpusvitrearum.de%2Fid%2FF3436

 ## Summary of suggestions

 - Make inDefinedTermSet property in the LDJSON an IRI, eg. "schema:inDefinedTermSet": {"@id": "https://iconclass.org/"}